scheuerdo/docana-project-blog/code/Ideas.md

 - Topic Modeling: Is the modeled topic of a post related to the subreddit name?
 - Is there a relation between the politeness and the subreddit?
 Is it positive or negative politeness?
 - The content often starts as a own experience and the summary is oftne more general or it is not clear that it is a personal experience, can we do something with this?

+New Idea:
+How is the hype around AI refelcted in the data?
+Title "Did I already say AI?"